PetitChampi/esthers-craft-log/README.md

-  # Craft Blog Website

-  This is a code bundle for Craft Blog Website.
-The original project is available at https://www.figma.com/design/hrqbgdnoFCZcawc7VWJlrl/Craft-Blog-Website.
+# Esther's craft log

+This is my personal craft log, where I keep a record of my yarn creations.

+It was made to look somewhat similar to an Instagram profile page, with none of the extra social media noise; reminiscent of the older days, when the Internet was more about personal blogs and websites.
+I like to be in control of where my creations are hosted, and to not be dependent on any social media platform.

 ## Running the code

 Run `npm i` to install the dependencies.

 Run `npm run dev` to start the development server.